josesamos/moodef/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `moodef` is to support the definition of [*Moodle*](https://moodle.org/) elements taking advantage of the power that R offers.
+The goal of the `moodef` package is to support the definition of [*Moodle*](https://moodle.org/) elements taking advantage of the power that R offers.
 In particular, in this first version, it allows the definition of questions to be included in the question bank to define quizzes.

-To define the questions for the quizzes we can use the component for this purpose that includes [*Moodle*](https://moodle.org/), based on entering data through screens.
+To define the questions for the quizzes we can use the component for this purpose that includes *Moodle*, based on entering data through screens.
 It allows the import and export of questions in various formats, including xml.

-Complementary, using the `moodef` package, we can define questionnaires from R. We have generalized 9 types of questions and simplified their definition, so that all the types are defined the same, the type is deduced from the definition.
+Complementary, using the `moodef` package, we can define questionnaires from R. We have generalized 9 types of questions and simplified their definition.
 So, we define a question by calling a function or simply including a row in a data frame or a csv file.
-The result is an xml file that we import into [*Moodle*](https://moodle.org/).
+The result is an xml file that we import into *Moodle*.
 If necessary, some parameter not considered in the generalization can be defined or adjusted there.

-Although not shown in the next example, in each question we can include images that are embedded in xml.
+Although not shown in the next example, in each question we can include an image that is embedded in xml.
 We can set up the size of the images so that they are homogeneous when displayed in quizzes.

 In addition to facilitating the definition of questions manually, the infrastructure offered by this package can be used to generate questions